Back Pain Causes Anger – Don't Let It Ruin Your Close Relationships

 Life isn’t fair!

-People are suffering in many different ways every single day.
+And there are millions of people suffering in many different ways every single day.

 So don't go down the 'woe is me' route.

-Because if you allow yourself to stew on your own misfortune then anger will never be far away.
+Because if you allow yourself to stew on your own misfortune then anger and resentment will never be far away.

 So you need to find a way to accept your fate and let go if you are going to stop the anger from rising.

-You may think that the best way to get rid of anger is by releasing it.
+You may think that the best way to get rid of anger caused by chronic pain is by releasing it.

 But I’ve already mentioned how people with chronic pain commonly express that anger by taking it out on those closest to them.